weixsong/libra/README.md

 Then, you could build the NDKDemo project and run it on your mobile phone or AVD.
 If you encounter some problem, please goto http://blog.csdn.net/watkinsong/article/details/9849973 for more information.

-# ASMAndroidDemo
+# ASMDemo
 This project combined native c/c++ code and OpenCV java SDK (OpenCV4Android) to do ASM (Active Shape Model) points location and face detection.
-ASMAndroidDemo defaultly use back camera, just because I don't have enough time to add function to call from camera.
+ASMDemo defaultly use back camera, just because I don't have enough time to add function to call from camera.

-ASMAndroidDemo is doing camera preview in customized SurfaceView, which run in isolated thread, and doing canny edge detection in UI thread, and doing face detection in a new thread, then, currently most of Android phone is 4 cores cpu, then compute burden could be distributed into each cpu core.
+ASMDemo is doing camera preview in customized SurfaceView, which run in isolated thread, and doing canny edge detection in UI thread, and doing face detection in a new thread, then, currently most of Android phone is 4 cores cpu, then compute burden could be distributed into each cpu core.